 In our increasingly digital world, more event production companies than ever before are using live streaming.
 Why?
-Simply put, it can be powerful addition to many pro event production businesses.
+Simply put, it can be a powerful addition to many pro event production businesses.
 With a little bit of investment, you can grow your audience far beyond what a physical venue itself can handle.
 Given this trend toward live event broadcasts, this post focuses on the best live streaming service for event producers.

 In most cases, if you’re not broadcasting your event live, you’re falling behind.
 We know that some event planners fear that live streaming may decrease in-person attendance.
 And we’re here to debunk that myth!
 In fact, research has found the opposite to be true!
-For example, 67% of live video viewers are more likely to buy an event or concert ticket after watching a live video-of that event or a similar one.
+For example, 67% of live video viewers are more likely to buy an event or concert ticket after watching a live video of that event or a similar one.

-In this article, first we’ll review the unique needs of event producers.
+In this article, first, we’ll review the unique needs of event producers.
 Then, we’ll consider why you should consider an online video platform to stream live video of your event.
 Finally, we’ll wrap things up by looking at the features of the best live streaming service for event producers in more detail.

 Unique needs of event producers

 Did you know that live streaming audiences are still growing worldwide!
 In 2016, for example, 81% of internet audience members viewed more live content than they did in 2015.
 And that trend continues today.
 In general, event producers often organize extremely large events.
 Sometimes, however, the events are smaller.
 The good news is that live streaming works well–and functions the same–for events of all sizes.